 - It may be tempting to add more bluing.
 Resist!
 If your whites aren’t as bright as you desire, repeat the process, rather than add extra solution.

 - If you choose to add bluing during the wash cycle, increase the amount of bluing.
-If it is a large load you will need ¼ tsp diluted into a few quarts of water.
+If it is a large load you will need ¼ teaspoon diluted into a few quarts of water.

 What if I have a front loader washing machine?